Pier Solar and the Great Architects

-Pier Solar and the Great Architects is a homebrew role-playing video game developed and published by WaterMelon for the Sega Mega Drive.
+Pier Solar and the Great Architects is an indie role-playing video game developed and published by WaterMelon for the Sega Mega Drive.
 The game was released worldwide on December 20, 2010.
 The game optionally utilizes the Mega CD expansion device to enhance its audio capabilities.

 Plot

 Setting

 The story is focused around three best friends — Hoston, Alina and Edessot.
 Hoston's father falls ill and the three friends are left to seek a rare magic herb to cure him.
 This story later develops into a much larger plot surrounding Pier Solar and the Great Architects.